alrieckert/lazarus/components/chmhelp/README.txt

     HelpFilesPath:
     This is the directory that contains the lcl.chm fcl.chm and rtl.chm files.
-    You can compile these files yourself or download them from the www.freepascal.org download page.
+    You can download them from the download page of www.lazarus.freepascal.org.

     HelpLabel Name and Tag do not need to be altered.
     The HelpLabel is the name of the named pipe that lazarus will use to communicate with lhelp.